Back to Health Topics A-Z Homepage

 What is invasive meningococcal disease?

-Anyone can get invasive meningococcal disease.
-Infants < 12 months of age have the highest rates of disease.
+Anyone can get IMD.
+Infants under one (1) year of age traditionally have had the highest rates of disease, however, in recent years in NYC this has not been the case.
 Clusters of cases and outbreaks do occur but are rare in the United States.

 How soon after infection do symptoms appear?